lyaschuchenko/zabbix-slack-prettyalertscript/README.md

 * **Recovery Message:** {TRIGGER.NAME}: {TRIGGER.STATUS}

-Keeping the messages short is probably a good idea; use something such as the following for the contents of each message:
+Keeping the messages short is probably a good idea; instead of the above, you could also use something such as the following for the contents of each message:

 	{TRIGGER.NAME} - {HOSTNAME} ({IPADDRESS})